Skip to content

 We will notify you of any changes to this privacy notice

-This privacy notice was last updated on 8 November 2022.
-If we use your personal data for any new purposes, updates will be made to the policy information and changes communicated, where necessary in accordance with current data protection legislation.
+This privacy notice was last updated on 20 March 2025.
+If we use your personal data for any new purposes, updates will be made to the policy information and changes communicated, where necessary in accordance with current UK GDPR legislation.
 Any queries relating to this privacy notice please contact the Data Protection Officer.

 What information are we processing?